At its core, the act of blogging is pretty basic.

 2. Yes, You Can Make Money Blogging

-My blogging course, Blog Revenue Engines, is intended to help you create a blog that makes $1,000-a-month in 6 months or less.
+Our blogging course, The Blog Simple Framework, is intended to help you create a blog that makes $1,000-a-month in 6 months or less.
 There is money in blogging.

 Just not blogging as a hobby.

 If you want to dive deeper into how to make money blogging then check out the post How to Make Money Blogging.

 Your blogging success is going to be dictated by the topics that you decide to blog about.

 This can really trip people up as they want to write what they want to write about.

 I understand the sentiment but if you want to make money blogging you should do a bit of research to see if it’s even possible to make money blogging about the things you want to blog about.